Tackling toxic profile spam on WordPress.org

 Various discussions have considered either adding Akismet to these processes or defining algorithmic rules for spam identification.
 Recaptcha is a more sophisticated and ‘hands-off’ solution than both of these – though there’s no reason why we can’t combine all three approaches.

 Given the nature of these spam profiles, manually defined rules won’t provide an adequate solution.
 The vendors selling packages of links on the site, or those who’re manually creating accounts, will simply adapt their behaviour to avoid any rules we put in place.

-Maintaining a ‘block list’ of words, phrases and behaviours would require levels of resourcing which exceed even the current policing and removal of spam profiles.
-It would become an unmanageable nightmare of avoiding false-positives, undergoing manual reviews, and tweaking rules – especially as the perpetrators continue to change their behaviours in response to the blocks.
+Maintaining a ‘block list’ of words, phrases and behaviours would require levels of resourcing that exceed even the current policing and removal of spam profiles.
+It would become an unmanageable nightmare of avoiding false positives, undergoing manual reviews, and tweaking rules – especially as the perpetrators continue to change their behaviours in response to the blocks.

 That said, given our understanding of the nature of the attacks (and the broader WordPress ecosystem), we could consider factoring an element of heuristic or algorithmic checking into a future implementation of Recaptcha V3.

 With regards to Akismet, it’s unclear if it’s currently running on profile updates; if this isn’t the case, it should be enabled.
 However, it’s not well-suited to solving our particular problem(s) (especially for non-English content), and so we should proceed with running Recaptcha alongside it.

 Having disincentivized and reduced the ease of creating new spam profiles being created, we should turn our eyes to gradually removing existing spam profiles.